ComradeVanti/UnityPackageTemplate/README.md

 When you use this template for your package, there are a few things you should
 do:

-1. Update package manifest (package name, display- name, description, unity-version, author, keywords and whatever else)
+1. Update package manifest
+   - package name
+   - display- name
+   - description
+   - unity-version, author
+   - keywords
 2. Update readme
     - Title
     - Description